How Hackers Track and Exploit Your Digital Trace

 Why is a digital trace so dangerous?

 The “double-edged sword” of going online comes mostly from the invisible or “passive footprints” we leave behind.
-These include records of our website visits, Google searches, phone calls, and passwords saved by multiple websites.
+These include records of our location, our website visits, Google searches, phone calls, and passwords saved by multiple websites.

 Each record offers cybercriminals a vast network of information to carry out increasingly targeted and effective attacks.
 Both active and passive footprints can be tracked and observed in multiple ways and by multiple sources.
-But unintentional ones are even more dangerous and harder to control.
+But unintentional ones are even more dangerous and harder to identify and control.

 If you are wondering “How do I track my digital footprint and ensure that I leave no trace?”, there is bad news.
 Unfortunately, leaving zero footprints online is impossible.

-And with so much information about yourself on the web, it’s hard to track exactly what type of content is out there and where.
+And with so much information about yourself on the world web, it’s hard to track exactly what type of content is out there and where.

 Here are a few tips for monitoring your digital hygiene and minimizing your digital trace.